openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-missionManager.md

 ## missionManager.getMissionInfo

-getMissionInfo(deviceId: string, missionId: number, callback: AsyncCallback&lt;MissionInfo&gt;): void;
+getMissionInfo(deviceId: string, missionId: number, callback: AsyncCallback&lt;MissionInfo&gt;): void

 Obtains the information about a given mission.
 This API uses an asynchronous callback to return the result.